Eximchain/EximchainWallet/README.md

 # Eximchain Wallet

 Eximchain wallet is a desktop wallet client that connects to the Eximchain network.
-We are currently still in beta, so if you see any issues please report them to [support@eximchain.com](mailto:support@eximchain.com)
+We are currently still in beta, so if you see any issues, please report them to [support@eximchain.com](mailto:support@eximchain.com)

 ### [**⬇︎ Download the latest release**](https://github.com/Eximchain/EximchainWallet/releases)